MatinNezami/ClientValidation/README.md

 #### Error Details Self Inputs

-If you needn't show error details for one input use `not-details` attribute
+If you needn't show error details for one input use `not-details` attribute, for example:

 ```html
 <input type="range" min="0" step="0.1" not-details>